emicklei/go-restful/README.md

 - Routes for request -> function mapping with path parameter (e.g. {id}) support
 - Configurable router:
 	- Routing algorithm after [JSR311](http://jsr311.java.net/nonav/releases/1.1/spec/spec.html) that is implemented using (but doest **not** accept) regular expressions (See RouterJSR311 which is used by default)
-	- Fast routing algorithm that only allows static elements, regular expressions and dynamic parameters in the URL path (e.g. /meetings/{id} or /static/{subpath:*}, See CurlyRouter)
+	- Fast routing algorithm that allows static elements, regular expressions and dynamic parameters in the URL path (e.g. /meetings/{id} or /static/{subpath:*}, See CurlyRouter)
 - Request API for reading structs from JSON/XML and accesing parameters (path,query,header)
 - Response API for writing structs to JSON/XML and setting headers
 - Filters for intercepting the request &rightarrow; response flow	 on Service or Route level